 Turn on Clipping Warnings to Avoid Losing Detail

-One challenge in digital photography is that you can easily “blow out” your whites or clip your shadows if your exposure is off.
+One challenge in digital photography is that you can easily “blow out” your whites or clip your shadows if your

 Whites get blown out when the far left side of your histogram information touches the very end.
 This means you have entirely lost detail in the white or light areas of your photo.
 You cannot recover this detail in post-processing.